 The Block Label Dialog is used to specify the text that will be displayed on the activity blocks and tooltips in the Gantt Chart.
-This dialog can be accessed by opening the "Labels" dialog from the Gantt, then clicking on the "Label" button.

 Available Fields Box